-Four years on, and the country has seen marginal improvement in the amount of people who are without jobs…but it’s sobering to remember that even with this improvement, there are still just over two and a half million who are still unemployed.
+Four years on, and the country has seen marginal improvement in the number of people who are without jobs…but it’s sobering to remember that even with this improved number of are still just over two and a half million who are still unemployed.

 It comes as no surprise, therefore, to know that people are trying to find more and more ways of cutting down on their costs.